kubernetes/test-infra/kubetest/README.md

 longer need to worry about creating, provisioning, naming, etc a project for this new job.

+The `--boskos-wait-duration` flag defines how long Kubetest waits on an Boskos resource becomes available before quitting the job, default value is 5 minutes.

 See the boskos docs for more details.

 ### Dump logs